 (As per section 235A(1)(c) and (d) of the Education Act.)

 These are minimum requirements.
 Students are entitled to a refund in line with a PTE's own refund policy.
 This may allow for amounts greater than the above.
 In special circumstances a PTE may also elect to make a refund that is greater than specified in its refund policy.

 After arrival, accommodation payments can be refunded after 2 weeks notice is given to the Worldwide School Accommodation Manager.
 Payments are made weekly on Fridays.

 Students cannot have their first 4 weeks of accommodation refunded.
 Accommodation refunds are given after the 2 weeks notice and after the student has actually left the accommodation.

 For updated information please go to: http://www.worldwideschoolofenglish.com/187/refunds/

 We (Worldwide School) will provide to you (student) details of the cost components for the purpose of working out the maximum deductible percentage.
 In the event of a dispute over the cost component deducted, you can refer the matter to NZQA (see page 8).

 Students cannot shorten courses or transfer afternoon classes to extra morning classes.
 Students are not able to transfer their tuition fees to another student.
-There is no refund on extensions or re enrolments. .
-It is possible to change from a full time course to a library course.
+There is no refund on extensions or re enrolments.
+It is possible to change from a Full-time Intensive (25 hours) to Full-time General (20 hours) library option.
 You can do this once only.
-There is a small fee for moving to full time, but no fee for moving to a library course.
+There is a small fee for moving up to 25 hours, but no fee for moving down to the library option.

 2.8 Safety of Possessions